Ben Buckler Gun Battery: History

-Indigenous history

 Development of coastal defence fortifications

-The initial fortifications of Port Jackson (Sydney Harbour) were initiated following the arrival of the First Fleet in 1788.
+The initial fortifications of Port Jackson were initiated following the arrival of the First Fleet in 1788.
 The initial batteries were established at Dawes Point, Fort Macquarie and Fort Phillip.
 Their aim was to defend the colony from vessels that had already entered the harbour.
 Fears by Britain that its colony could be invaded during the Napoleonic wars led to improvements to the harbour defences.
 A battery was established at Georges Head around 1801.
 Following the surprise visit of American warships in 1839, further defences were constructed at Kirribilli, Pinchgut and Bradleys Head.
 As a consequence of the Crimean War, further improvements were made to Bradleys Head, Middle Head and South Head (1854).

 1870 saw the removal of British forces from Australia (the Cardwell reforms), putting the onus on wealthy colonies like NSW and Victoria to assist with defence arrangements.
 In 1871 a string of works were undertaken at outer and inner Middle Head, Georges Head, South Head, Steele Point and Bradleys Head.
 However, improvements in armaments led to continual redundancy of the fortifications by the 1880s.
 Fortifications such as Bare Island (1885 onwards) were a feature of this period.
 Military advisors such as Scratchley and Jervois advocated new defence priorities which led to the 1890s construction of outer defences in Sydney's eastern suburbs.

 The guns established here, including Ben Buckler, were aimed to maximise the new gun technologies of the era, and as a deterrent to hostile attack by increasingly efficient naval vessels.
-The coastal guns were used in a "counter-bombardment" role - to repel armed ships approaching, passing or bombarding population centres like Sydney.
+The coastal guns were used in a "counter-bombardment" role – to repel armed ships approaching, passing or bombarding population centres like Sydney.
 They had to be equal to the power of ship-mounted guns, and were used in association with smaller guns aimed at attacking vessels entering port, and with other harbour defence systems such as mines and torpedo boats.
 The 9.2 inch breech-loading gun types were originally designed for the Royal Navy.
-An 1879 British Ordinance Committee had earlier identified the need for Britain and its colonies to be able to match arms developments such as those of the German Imperial Army and Navy (Krupp guns).
+An 1879 British Ordinance Committee had earlier identified the need for Britain and its colonies to be able to match arms developments such as those of the Imperial German Army and Navy (Krupp guns).